Y-DNA STR Results

 Lineage I men belong to the Irish Sea Modal Haplogroup which is a subclade of R1b-Z255.
 All lineage I members will likely test positive for the SNP R1b-L159, which is downstream of Z255 and is officially recognized by FTDNA and ISOGG.
 One lineage I member has taken Family Tree DNA’s Big Y test and has multiple novel variants downstream of L159.
 One of these, R1b-Z16434 appears to form a major sublcade of R1b-Z255.
 To date four of the eight lineage I members have tested positive for this newly discovered SNP, which will likely be added to the ISOGG in the next revision.

 Additionally the two Big Y members share and additional ten newly discovered SNPs, the most recently identified being named FGC33031.
+A third lineage 1 man has tested positive for nine of the ten SNPs via the Z255 SNP pack.

 Currently there are fourteen project members who have Family Finder atDNA results.
 The project needs more atDNA members and we hope to have 50 or more autosomal members this year.
 Members are encouraged to share their Deaton family pedigrees by posting them on the project pedigrees page.